The Retreat at Nightingale Farms

 I come from a long line of farmers.
 My mom left Jamaica in search of better opportunities.
 Like most farmers who encounter hardships on the farm, my grandmother wished for a better life for my mother and that meant going to ‘merica.
 America proved to be a different kind of hardship and my mom eventually succumbed to cancer.
 My curiosity regarding her illness led me to pursue a degree in nutritional science.
 There I asked the question: how can food sustain health, livelihoods, and the environment?
 The trajectory of this question has led me to evaluate the true meaning of sustainable development in a participatory approach that is both ‘scientific’ and traditional.

-In May 2019, I will graduate with a Master’s of Science in Environmental Policy and Sustainable Development from The New School.
+In May 2019, I graduated with a Master’s of Science in Environmental Policy and Sustainable Development from The New School.
 Deciding to go back home and farm, I bought a small abandoned farm that happened to have coffee on it in the world renowned Jamaica Blue Mountains.
 This was a returning to the land, a way to honor my ancestors.

 I am the prodigal farmer.
 I took my history and my talents with me to undergrad at CUNY’s Brooklyn College and grad school at The New School.
 I’ve done a lot of research on environmental science.
 I am ready to return to Jamaica to put theory into practice!

 The restoration of the farm will be the basis for creating a green economy through ecotourism and sustainable farming.
 The farm will also serve as a working model through the implementation of sustainable farming practices.

 Planting trees ideal for conservation

 The farm is completely off grid and we would like to keep it that way!
 We currently have a small solar energy kit but also exploring ways to incorporate hydrologic energy from the bordering stream.
 (See video below)